algbio/panvc-founders/README.md

 # PanVC with Founder Sequences

+> **_NOTE:_**  We are currently updating the experiment scripts in the repository.
+In case you would like to run the new experiments in our revised manuscript, please contact us by e-mail.

 PanVC is a set of tools to be used as part of a variant calling workflow that uses short reads as its input.
 The reads are aligned to an index generated from a multiple sequence alignment.
 A suitable index may be built from founder sequences.

 Running a variant calling workflow that utilizes PanVC consists of the following phases: